The Format

-The Format is an American indie rock band formed by Nate Ruess and Sam Means.
-Their style can be considered a mixture of indie, alternative, punk and folk music, with elements of 1960s and 1970s pop music.
-Though Means and Ruess are the foremost members of the band, they have played, toured, and recorded with Mike Schey, Mark Buzard, Don Raymond, and for the DVD recording and summer 2007 tour, The Honorary Title's drummer Adam Boyd.
-The Format chose their name to make fun of the music industry's inclination towards a cookie-cutter "format" for a hit.
-Formed in 2002, the band announced a hiatus on February 4, 2008.
+The Format is an American indie rock band, formed by vocalist Nate Ruess and multi-instrumentalist Sam Means.
+Their style has been considered a mixture of indie, alternative, punk and folk music, with elements of 1960s and 1970s pop music.
+The Format chose their name to make fun of the music industry's inclination towards a cookie-cutter "format" for a hit single.
+Formed in 2002, the band released two studio albums before announcing a hiatus on February 4, 2008.
 On February 4, 2020, they announced a return from their hiatus for a tour of special shows that were later cancelled due to the pandemic.
+In 2025, the band reunited for a second time and announced their third studio album, Boycott Heaven, for release in 2026.

 History

 Before forming The Format in February 2002, Means and Ruess, who had been friends since grade school, formed the band Nevergonnascore and released the EP "The Byron Sessions" which had generated some record label interest but not a deal.

 The duo's first single, aptly titled "The First Single" from their five-song demo, EP, became locally popular on Phoenix radio station KEDJ and led to the duo signing with Elektra Records in 2002.
 Their first studio album, Interventions + Lullabies, recorded and produced by R. Walt Vincent and released in October 2003, was very successful around the Phoenix area.
 The band's fan base grew due to word of mouth, the Internet, and extensive touring.
 The album sold over 100,000 copies in the US.